CPE

 The transition from a worldwide tax system to a territorial-style tax system required a provision that would differentiate between the untaxed foreign earnings stockpiled abroad under the old rules and the post-tax reform foreign earnings that are provided an exemption from U.S. tax.
 Section 965 makes this distinction by establishing a one-time deemed repatriation of all untaxed foreign earnings accrued as of the last taxable year before January 1, 2018.

-The untaxed foreign earnings are divided into two categories—(1) cash and cash equivalents and, (2) all other assets.
+The transition tax under Section 965 applies to two categories of foreign earnings—cash and cash equivalents and all other assets.
 The tax on cash and cash equivalents is 15.5% and the tax on all other assets is 8%.

-Taxpayers have been waiting for guidance to get a better understanding of how certain elections will work, and to gain insight into how the new provision will interact with existing provisions like the foreign tax credit.
+Taxpayers have been waiting for guidance to get a better understanding of how certain elections will work under Section 965, and to gain insight into how the new provision will interact with existing provisions like the foreign tax credit.
 The proposed guidance provides taxpayers with additional information in the following areas:

 1. General rules and definitions